jjwwill09/Synthetic-Data-Generator/README.md

 pip install -r requirements.txt

 # --- DEMO ---
-The demo page can be found here:
+The demo media can be found here:
-/assets
+/assets/